smatting/gadoc/README.md

 ## Usage

-NOTE: I've only tested Gadoc with Haskell environments which are set up by nix!
-Projects build with Stack don't work (yet)!

-1. Enter the development environment of your project, e.g. `nix-shell`
-2. Run `gadoc`.
+Run `gadoc` in your Haskell project directory.
 Gadoc will create a `generated-docs` directory and open the file `generated-docs/html/index.html` in your browser.
-   Running `gadoc` again (with no changes to packages) will just open the `index.html` again.
+Running `gadoc` again (with no changes to packages) will just open the `index.html` again

+If your project is built with stack, make sure you've compiled all your packages with their local hasddocks: `stack build --haddock --only-dependencies`.

+If your project is built with nix, run `gadoc` from within your nix shell.

 ##  Development